This is the multi-page printable view of this section. Click here to print.

 Constraints

-Maximum number of domains that can be created per Account20
+Maximum number of domains that can be created per account20

-Maximum number of resources that can be connected per domain8
+Maximum number of connectable resources per domain8

 Table.
-GSLB Constraints
+GSLB constraints

-Korea West (kr-west1)Available
+Korea West (kr-west1)Provide

-Korea East (kr-east1)Available
+Korea East (kr-east1)Provided

 The GSLB service has no prerequisite services.